-Our chosen subjects are C and C++ projects.
+Our chosen subjects are C and C++ projects to cover programs that are affected by memory corruption vulnerabilities.
 We implemented an LLVM pass to find mutation locations (\textit{mutation finder}) and another pass to do the actual code changes (\textit{mutator}).
 See \Cref{fig:compilation} for an overview of the compilation process.
-The mutation finder identifies all mutation locations and possible mutations, giving each an ID.
-It also produces an executable (location executable) that can be used to check which mutations are covered for a given input.
+The mutation finder identifies all mutation locations and possible mutations and assigns an ID to each of them.
+It also produces an executable (location executable) with logging code in place of the actual mutation that can be used to check which mutations are covered for a given input.
 One comparison executable without any mutations is compiled using the base compiler.
-Given mutation ID(s), the mutator produces the corresponding (super)mutant bitcode file.
-The bitcode file is then compiled with a base compiler to create a comparison mutated executable, and each fuzzer compiles its own instrumented version.
+Given mutation ID(s), the mutator produces the corresponding supermutant bitcode file.
+The bitcode file is then compiled with a base compiler to create a mutated executable for comparison, and each fuzzer compiles its own instrumented version.
 To decide which mutations can be put together into one supermutant, we run all seed inputs on the executable produced by the mutation finder.

-To evaluate a mutation, we need to know if the mutation has been reached and whether it has been killed.
+To evaluate a mutation, we need to know if the mutation has been covered and whether it has been killed.
 An overview of this process is shown in \Cref{fig:evaluatingprocess}.
-Additionally, during fuzzing, we check if a mutation is covered using the mutated and instrumented mutated executables.
-To decide if a mutation has been killed, we rerun inputs that a fuzzer reports as crashing on the unmutated and mutated executables, and compare them.
+During fuzzing, we check if a mutation is covered using the mutated executables.
+To decide if a mutation has been killed, we rerun inputs that a fuzzer reports as crashing on the unmutated and mutated executables.